lmagnuson07/linkedin-wordpress/README.md

 # linkedin-wordpress
-Repository for wordpress courses on linkedin
+The main branch will be for anything original that I create as a result of WordPress courses taken on LinkedIn.